-Summarizing the results from the PCA, the first two principal components of the seasonal cycle together explain ca. 75% of the variance in the data and show clear dipole patterns even within the higher elevations of the TP (e.g., differences along the southern mountain range).
+Summarizing the results from the PCA, the first two principal components of the seasonal cycle together explain a.
+75 % of the variance in the data and show clear dipole patterns even within the higher elevations of the TP g. differences along the southern mountain range).
 The two distinct spatial clusters revealed by the first principal component are regions with a clear summer peak contrasted by regions with more moderate seasonal variations.
-Another important finding, which expands previous knowledge about variations in seasonal precipitation over the TP, is that the west-to-east differences which are shown by both the first and the second principal components seem to be more dominant compared to the previously recognized north-to-south differences.
-This indicates more complex patterns of the impact of largescale atmospheric circulation on seasonal precipitation than simple north-to-south regimes.
+Another important finding, which expands previous knowledge about variations in seasonal precipitation over the TP, is

-4 | DIURNAL VARIATIONS
+DIURNAL VARIATIONS